cgq-qgc/pyhelp/docs/data.rst

 Data Input
 =================================

-This section presents how to prepare the input data required to run the `HELP`_ infiltration model with the :class:`~pyhelp.HelpManager` class of the PyHelp module.
+The PyHelp module requires multiple weather and geomatics data to perform spatially distributed water balance calculations at the regional scale with the `HELP`_ infiltration model.

-Weather data needed by PyHelp include precipitation, average air temperature, and global solar radiation at a daily time step.
+More specifically, weather data include precipitation, average air temperature, and global solar irradiance at a daily time step.
-Geomatics data needed by PyHelp include a uniform grid that must include, for each cell of the grid, the location coordinates, the surface conditions used to compute evapotranspiration and runoff, and finally the soil and design data needed to compute infiltration, subrunoff, and groundwater recharge.
+Geomatics data consists in a uniformly spaced grid where the location coordinates must be defined for each cell of the grid, as well as the surface conditions required to compute evapotranspiration and runoff, and the soil and design data needed to compute infiltration, subrunoff, and groundwater recharge.

+The input data must be formatted and saved as coma-separated text files in the working directory of PyHelp as:

+- 1. :file:`precip_input_data.csv` for daily precipitation in mm
+- 2. :file:`airtemp_input_data.csv` for average air temperature in °C
+- 3. :file:`solrad_input_data.csv` for global solar irradiance in MJ/m²
+- 4. :file:`input_grid.csv` for the grid and geomatics data.

+This section presents how to prepare these input data files, either manually or automatically with the tools available in PyHelp to do so from various existing sources of data.

 Format of the weather input data
 ---------------------------------